Pleasantview teacher arrested at U.S. border for allegedly possessing child pornography

-EASTPOINTE — A Pleasantview Elementary School teacher was arrested Dec.
+EASTPOINTE — A now-former Pleasantview Elementary School teacher was arrested Dec.
 3 in Vermont after he allegedly tried to bring in child pornography from across the U.S.-Canadian border.

 According to U.S. District Court documents, Martin Waskowski was arrested Dec.
 3 and charged with possession and transportation of child exploitation materials.
 Court records state he was entering Highgate, Vermont, from Quebec, Canada, when Department of Homeland Security personnel detained and questioned him.